-BRF, is the third largest poultry company in the world, trailing only JBS and Tyson Foods.
+BRF, is the third largest poultry company in the world, trailing only JBS and Tyson Foods, which just acquired Tecumseh Poultry.
 The company had earlier in 2018 laid off workers at other plants in Brazil.

 In late June, the company revealed that it would furlough 1,400 workers in Chapeco, due to hardships brought on by a trucker’s strike.
 Other workers were also laid off in Concordia, Lajeado and Serafina Correa as a result of the strike.
 In total, about 5,600 employees were affected.

 In April, BRF laid off about 3,600 workers at its facilities in Rio Verde and Carambei.
 At the time those layoffs were announced, it was estimated that they would last about 30 days.

 Prior to that, about 3,000 employees were laid off at its poultry processing facility in Capinzal.